City-of-Turku/kada/code/modules/features/kada_services_feature/README.txt

 == RULES CONFIGURATION ==
 - rules_import_service_from_nc: Set default language to Finnish
-- rules_update_translation_service_en: Fetches the source translation for Service using NC ID and updates the field translations in Swedish with actions from the custom tkufi_rules_et module.
+- rules_update_translation_service_en: Fetches the source translation for Service using NC ID and updates the field translations in Swedish with actions from the custom kada_rules_et module.
-- rules_update_translation_service_se: Fetches the source translation for Service using NC ID and updates the field translations in English with actions from the custom tkufi_rules_et module.
+- rules_update_translation_service_se: Fetches the source translation for Service using NC ID and updates the field translations in English with actions from the custom kada_rules_et module.

 == VIEWS ==
 kada_service_descriptions: Displays a link from the referenced page to the service description.
 Displays Service description text on the referenced Page.